wp-plugins/wysija-newsletters/readme.txt

 == Changelog ==

+= 2.0.9.5 - 2012-08-15 =

+* fixed post notification hook when post's status change from publish to draft and back to publish.
+* fixed firewall 2 avoid troubles with image uploader automatically
+* fixed problem of confirmation page on some servers when pretty links activated on wysijap post.
+Default is params link now.

 = 2.0.9 - 2012-08-03 =

 * improved debug mode with different level for different needs
 * added logging function to monitor post notification process for instance
 * improved send immediately post notification (in some case the trigger was not working... using different WordPress hook now)
 * fixed post notification interface (step1 and step3) not compatible with WordPress lower than 3.3
 * fixed issue when duplicating sent post notifications.
-You should now be able to copy a child email and then change it's type like an automatic newsletter etc...
+You should not be able to copy a child email and then change it's type like an automatic newsletter etc...
 * fixed zip format error when uploading your own theme (this error was happenning on various browsers)

 = 2.0.8 - 2012-07-27 =